playwright-community/jest-playwright/README.md

 in your tests at the top.
 (30 seconds is the default Playwright timeout for waiting for an specific element.)

+### New Browser instance for each test

+If for your individual tests a new entire browser instance spins up each time and it won't be reused, then you probably run them in parallel.
+If you run them in a synchronous way with the `--runInBand` CLI option for Jest, then the same browser instance will be re-used and this should fix the issue.

 ## Inspiration

 Thanks to [Smooth Code](https://github.com/smooth-code) for great [jest-puppeteer](https://github.com/smooth-code/jest-puppeteer).